realrate/Causing/README.md

 ## Consulting

-If you need help with your project, don't hesitate to contact me.
+If you need help with your project, please contact me.
 I could perform the data analytics or adapt the software to your special needs.

 Dr. Holger Bartel
 RealRate GmbH